berkshelf/berkflow/README.md

     Running Chef Client on 10 nodes...
     Successfully ran Chef Client on 10 nodes
     Done.
 See berkflow_out/20140331172904 for logs.

+You can also upgrade to the latest version of the cookbook found on the Chef Server by passing `latest`

+    $ blo upgrade myface-dev myface latest

+or simply leaving the version blank

+    $ blo upgrade myface-dev myface

 Your Chef Server must meet the following requirements: